preciofishbone/OmniaDocsG2/using-newsletters/index.rst

 .. image:: page-rollup-pick-pages.png

 There's also a View called Newsletter.
-This view is suitable for e-mailing.
+This view is suitable for emailing.

 .. image:: page-rollup-newsletter-view.png